Finite-temperature screw dislocation core structures and dynamics in $\alpha$-titanium: Methods

 Here, we focus on simulating the motion of a short, straight $\langle \mathbf{a}\rangle$ screw dislocation line in Ti.
 The dislocation line in a periodic box is shorter than the correlation length along the dislocation; in this sense, we are considering dislocation core dynamics, rather than the dynamics of a long dislocation line.

 We construct a 2D lattice in the $\mathbf{e}_x$-$\mathbf{e}_y$ plane.
 The period of the 2D lattice is $a_x = \sqrt{3}a/2$ and $a_y = c$ in the $\mathbf{e}_x$ and $\mathbf{e}_y$-directions (Fig.~\ref{fig:model}c).
 All admissible events are listed in Fig.~\ref{fig:events}.
 The core state at a particular time is described by the core structure``$i$'' and location $(x,y)$.
 Some events involve glide in two opposite directions (i.e., corresponding to the ``$\pm$'' in the ``Transition ($\kappa$)'' column in Fig.~\ref{fig:events}g.
 When these events occur, ``$+$''/``$-$'' is chosen randomly.
-The kinetic Monte Carlo (kMC) algorithm is: \begin{enumerate}[font=\itshape,label=\alph*:] \item Assume a dislocation core initially dissociated as $i=$ P, $\unslant{\pi}_1$, $\unslant{\pi}_2$ or B, and $(x,y)=(0,0)$.
+The kinetic Monte Carlo (kMC) algorithm is: \begin{enumerate}[font=\itshape,label=\alph*:] \itemsep0em \item Assume a dislocation core initially dissociated as $i=$ P, $\unslant{\pi}_1$, $\unslant{\pi}_2$ or B, and $(x,y)=(0,0)$. \item Generate a list of admissible events $i(\kappa)j$ according to Fig.~\ref{fig:events}g and the corresponding frequencies $\{\nu_{i(\kappa)j}\}$ (extracted from the MD results).
+Calculate the ``activity'': $\Lambda = \sum_{\kappa, j} \nu_{i(\kappa)j}$. \item Randomly choose an event with probability $\nu_{i(\kappa)j}/\Lambda$ (see \cite{lesar2013computational} for details). \item Advance the kMC clock by $\Delta t_{\text{kmc}} = \Lambda^{-1} \ln(R^{-1})$, where $R$ is a random number in the range $(0,1]$. \item Update the state, including the core structure $i$ and $(x,y)$, by the chosen event.
+Return to \it{a}. \end{enumerate}